dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

               - table 13.1 (ensemble-stat)

-         .. dropdown:: Unformatted example:
+         .. dropdown:: Unformatted Examples:

             .. literalinclude:: ./figure/grid_stat_FV3_core_lsm1_020000L_20190521_020000V.stat

-         - In this example:
+         - In the unformatted example:

            - each row represents unique data (tidy data)
            - the number of columns is different for each row, due to each row representing a different linetype